 What specific area of the ICANN Community Travel Support Guidelines affect your group the most?

+The deadlines for submitting lists of travelers can be challenging, for example the deadline for Puerto Rico will make selection of travel recipients under the PDP WG Pilot challenging because the PDP WGs will not be in a good position to understand their requirements for a meeting in March until much closer to the date.
+That aside, it is acknowledged that given the large number of travel recipients these deadlines are important for administrative and processing purposes.

 We believe ICANN should continue to provide targeted funding to support and appropriately retain volunteers who are productive contributors in ICANN activities.

 On the GNSO Council, our volunteers are active participants not only on the Council itself, but in Working Groups, and are required to be at the top of their game from the moment they land in a city and a face-to-face meeting begins.